neiltarar/Multilingual-Interpreter/README.md

 # 🌍 Speak2GPT

 Multilingual Assistant is a web application that enables users to interact with a chatbot powered by OpenAI's ChatGPT.
-Users can enter text or use their microphone to communicate in various languages.
+Users can use their microphone to communicate in various languages.
 The chatbot can translate the entered text into the desired language, providing a seamless multilingual conversational experience. 💬

 ## 🎥 Demo Video